Seyi-Daniel/ASV_NEAT/README.md

 # ASV NEAT — COLREGs Crossing Scenario

-This repository hosts an experimental NEAT-Python implementation for training a give-way autonomous surface vessel (ASV) to resolve COLREGs-compliant crossing encounters.
+This repository hosts an experimental NEAT-Python implementation for training a give-way autonomous surface vessel (ASV) to resolve COLREGs-compliant encounters.
 The codebase has been consolidated into the `asv_neat/` project, which cleanly separates three concerns:

-* **Scenario generation** – deterministic construction of the five COLREGs crossing cases (5°, 25%, 50%, 75% and 112.5° starboard bearings) so the
-  stand-on vessel always lies within the rule-defined sector.
+* **Scenario generation** – deterministic construction of fifteen COLREGs encounters (five each for crossing, head-on and overtaking) so the stand-on vessel always lies within the rule-defined sector and the speed profiles can be tuned per situation.
 * **Environment simulation** – a lightweight pygame-compatible integrator that applies chunked helm commands to simple boat dynamics while tracking both vessels’ goals.
-* **Evolutionary training** – NEAT-Python integration that evaluates every genome across the five scenarios _in parallel_, aggregates the cost metrics and feeds the resulting **minimisation** objective back to NEAT.
+* **Evolutionary training** – NEAT-Python integration that evaluates every genome across the fifteen scenarios _in parallel_, aggregates the cost metrics and feeds the resulting **minimisation** objective back to NEAT.

 The give-way vessel receives a 12-dimensional observation vector (position, heading, speed and goal coordinates for itself and the stand-on craft) and